pjones/encryption-utils/doc/extend-subkey-expiration-date.md

 Therefore you only need to distribute a new public key after changing the expiration date, the private keys are not affected.

+(Note: there's a script in this repository, named after this file, which automates everything discussed here.)

 ## Before Continuing (Important Note 1)

 Take a moment to